kirillseva/NoBot/developer_guide.md

   @views.html.time()
 }
 ```
 And we also need to register this widget with our system.
-Let's modify **Widget.scala** model.
+Let's modify **Widget.scala** model and add **time** to the list of all widgets.

 ```ruby
 val allWidgets = Seq(